The Charlie Horse Music Pizza

-The Charlie Horse Music Pizza is a children's television show that was shown on PBS Kids in the United States from January 5, 1998, to January 17, 1999, with reruns continuing to air until September 5, 1999.
+The Charlie Horse Music Pizza is an American children's television show that was shown on PBS Kids in the United States from January 5, 1998, to January 17, 1999, with reruns continuing to air until September 5, 1999.
 Reruns again aired on PBJ until 2016.
 It is the short-lived spin-off of Lamb Chop's Play-Along and was hosted by Shari Lewis, whose strong belief in the benefits of music education for children led to the creation of the series.
 The Charlie Horse Music Pizza was shot at the CBC Studios in Vancouver, British Columbia, Canada.
-The Charlie Horse Music Pizza was Shari's final project.
+The Charlie Horse Music Pizza was Lewis's final project.